-- 1. Study of floral morphology and flower structure in crop plants- rice, cashew, pulses, Solanum, Capsicum. - 2.
-Practice of hybridization technique in self and cross pollinated plants mentioned in (2). - 3.
-Biometrical techniques in Plant Breeding analysis of variability. - 4.
-Submission of certified report of visit to one plant breeding station in India.
+1. Study of floral morphology and flower structure in crop plants- rice, cashew, pulses, Solanum, Capsicum.

+- 2. Practice of hybridization technique in self and cross pollinated plants mentioned in (1). - 3.
+Biometrical techniques in Plant Breeding- analysis of variability.

 Ecology and Conservation biology